mio-19/mio-19/README.md

 - 🌈 Love making sounds with musical instruments and dancing
 - 🔥 Mostly code in `Scala2 and Scala3` and `Java` but not limited to any specific language.
 - 🥰 Currently working on my personal projects.
+- ⚡ Favorite movie is Liz and the Blue Bird